Great Alaskan Earthquake -

 The stories you'll read when you scroll up this page will give you a special look into this amazing event as you experience the 1964 Good Friday Earthquake through the eyes of the survivors.

-To learn more about the incredible 1964 Good Friday Alaska earthquake, visit the Anchorage Museum website.
+To learn more, visit the Anchorage Museum website.